To recruit, support and advocate for candidates for public office who support

 A Political Action Organization for the

-Keystone has grown to be a major player in the Nevada electoral process.
-In an age where free enterprise and free markets are under siege from bureaucracy and over-regulation, Keystone stands as a rock solid defender of Nevada’s businesses and entrepreneurship.
+Keystone is a major player in the Nevada electoral process.
+In an age where free enterprise and free markets are under siege by left-wing socialists and bureaucracy, we stand as a rock-solid defender of Nevada’s business and entrepreneurial community.

 At its core, Keystone was created to maintain Nevada’s low taxation and responsible regulatory environment and that purpose remains as our tradition and why we continue to exist.